apache/arrow/docs/source/developers/guide/step_by_step/arrow_codebase.rst

 Finding your way around Arrow
 =============================

-..
-TODO: description about Arrow repo: language-specific
-.. subdirectories and what code lives where in the subdirectories

 The Apache Arrow repository includes implementations for most of the libraries for which Arrow is available.